-For faculty using Refuge in first-year and other courses throughout the 2019-20 academic year, there is a wide array of resources available to supplement or augment your teaching.
+For faculty using Born a Crime in first-year and other courses throughout the 2020-21 academic year, there are a wide array of resources available to supplement or augment your teaching.

-Please use the resource information below to help you plan your teaching and lessons.
-Also, check the Common Reading calendar page for the latest updates on scheduled speakers, film showings, and events that are offered to students outside of classes.
+Be sure to also check the Common Reading calendar page for the latest updates on scheduled speakers and events that are offered to students outside of classes.
 Any questions or suggestions should be directed to Karen Weathermon, director of the Common Reading Program, at email@example.com.

 - WSU Library Guide to Born a Crime: Provides an introduction to the book along with several resources to help readers engage with and further explore its content and ideas.